EightEFI/DigiTraffic/README.md

 A Home Assistant custom integration that provides real-time road conditions and traffic data from Finland's Digitraffic service (https://www.digitraffic.fi/).

+## Quick Start

+Before setting up the integration, find the road section or traffic station you want to monitor:

+1. **Open the Fintraffic map**: [https://liikennetilanne.fintraffic.fi/kartta/](https://liikennetilanne.fintraffic.fi/kartta/)
+2. **For Road Conditions**: Click on any road section (colored lines on the map) and copy the title shown (e.g., "Tie 3: Valtatie 3 3.250")
+3. **For Traffic Stations (LAM/TMS)**: Look for the camera/measurement icons on the map, click them, and note the station name (e.g., "vt4 Simo Saukkoranta")

+Keep this information ready - you'll need it during the integration setup!

 ## Features

 ### 🚗 Road Conditions Monitoring